All immigrant visa applicants must complete and file DS-260 online.

 You can learn more about preparing the medical exam outside the U.S. in this guide.

 Your local U.S. Embassy or Consulate will schedule an immigration interview.

 You will be notified of its date, what you must bring to the interview, and any other relevant information.

-Within a few weeks of your interview, the USCIS will notify you of the results of your visa application.
+Within a few weeks of your interview, the US Embassy/Consulate will notify you of the results of your visa application.

-If approved, USCIS will place a visa stamp in your passport until your actual green card is processed.
+If approved, US Embassy/Consulate will place a visa stamp in your passport.

-At this time, you will be required to pay USCIS a fee of $200 for the production and mailing of your actual permanent resident card (green card).
+Prior to entering the U.S., you will be required to pay USCIS Immigrant Fee of $220 for the production and mailing of your actual permanent resident card (green card).

 DS-260 Processing Time

-How long it takes to receive your green card after filing Form DS-260 depends on several factors, including:
+How long it takes for your Form DS-260 to be processed depends on several factors, including: